 With plenty of formal and informal opportunities for students to develop leadership skills, our aim at Nowra Anglican College is always to partner with our students as they unlock their potential, aim high and find their place in the world.

-Even more importantly, however, our ‘whole child’ approach to learning also operates as a leadership manual, giving students all the tools of leadership - resilience, decision-making, problem-solving, determination and creativity - even before they step into a formal role.
+Our ‘whole child’ approach to learning also operates as a leadership manual, giving students all the tools of leadership - resilience, decision-making, problem-solving, determination and creativity - even before they step into a formal role.

-The activities utilise a whole school approach to empower students to support each other and contribute positively to school life and provide students with a supportive learning environment in which to develop skills, understandings, attitudes and strategies to improve their mental, social and emotional wellbeing.
+These leadership opportunities utilise a whole school approach to empower students to support each other and contribute positively to school life and provide students with a supportive learning environment in which to develop skills, understandings, attitudes and strategies to improve their mental, social and emotional wellbeing.
 Through this program, students develop friendships and confidence and learn to develop resilience, assertiveness, decision making, problem solving and leadership.